The 2019 Trip Has Been CancelledLet us know if you are interested in attending for 2020

 Register at: scf.tv/mexico

-As part of our plan to see students raised up who will touch nations, we are excited to offer a mission to Mexico!
-During this week-long mission trip students will have an opportunity to:
+As part of our plan to see young people raised up who will touch nations, we are excited to offer a mission to Mexico!
+During this week-long mission trip we will have an opportunity to:

 • Experience life in a culture quite different to ours